TAKE ON BOX HILL.

 With steep gradients and a mixture of grass, woodland tracks and paved paths the route will mount challenging inclines but with the ultimate reward of unrivalled panoramic views across the surrounding countryside and towards the south coast.

-Well known for one of the most challenging hill climbs on the 2012 Olympic cycling route, this Toughest course will put participants to the ultimate test and we’ll be very impressed if anyone completes the whole 10k without walking at least part of it!
+Well known for one of the most challenging hill climbs on the 2012 Olympic cycling route, this Toughest course will put participants to the ultimate test.

 Here are some of the key statistics of the terrain: